emqx/cloud-docs/en_US/best_practices/acl_v5.md

 2. **Username**: Authorization validation for a specific username.
 3. **All Users**: Authorization validation based on topics for all users.

-When adding authorization information, fill in the client ID or username, topic, select whether to allow, then choose an action (sub/pub/pubsub), and finally click the "Add" button to complete the operation.
+When adding authorization information, fill in the client ID or username, topic,  choose an action (sub/pub/pubsub), then select whether to allow, and finally click the **Add** button to complete the operation.

-### Bulk Import of Authorization Information
+### Bulk Import Authorization Information

 You can use the provided CSV template to bulk import authorization information (not supported for "All Users").
 The fields for import are as follows: